 A centralized location means you can find everything you need within one search bar – and in the same location.
 That way, you’re not hunting through different software programs to find the documents and SOPs you need.

-So for example, try to veer away from storing some SOPs in ClickUp and some in say, Google Docs.
+So for example, try to veer away from storing some SOPs in Use our ClickUp affiliate link! and some in say, Google Docs.

 We also want to suggest team-based centralization.
 That way, your team can access what they need when they need it.
 Of course, you can set up different views to make sure only certain people can see certain documents, but you don’t want your team to have scattered SOPs all over various software and computers.